File System Tools

 The file contents as a string.

-# Read from a specific sandbox directory
+# Read from a specific sandbox directory.

-content = read("config.yaml", sandbox="/opt/project")write
+content = read("config.yaml", sandbox="/opt/project")

 Write content to a file.
 Parent directories are created automatically if they don't exist.